nickpoorman/marathon/src/main/resources/mesosphere/marathon/api/v2/EventResource_get.md

 ```

-If an event happens on the server side, it is send as plain json.
+If an event happens on the server side, it is sent as plain json.

 **Response:**
 ```